-Today’s the day, Bucko.
 The upfront cost of rechargeable batteries is a bit steep, yes, but the charger and any batteries you purchase will pay for themselves in the long run.
-Instead of opting for a new battery pack every time a gadget dies, why not throw the dead batteries in a charger for a few hours?
+The batteries below feature impressive recharge capacities and the ability to retain the bulk of their energy during prolonged storage, starting with the highly-affordable Panasonic Eneloop Pro batteries.

-Panasonic Eneloop Pro ($20)
+Panasonic Eneloop Pro

-Sanyo’s Eneloop was one of the top picks in our original 2014 list, and remains one of our favorites even though Panasonic now manufacturers the batteries.
+Sanyo’s Eneloop was one of the top picks in our original list, and remains one of our favorites even though Panasonic now manufacturers the batteries.
 The Eneloop Pro is the newest version, and it sports a capacity of 2,500mAh.
 The Pros can only be charged 500 times or so, but their performance is what makes them so good.
 Eneloops simply work better than ordinary batteries, and perform flawlessly both in everyday conditions and extreme temperatures.
-Plus the batteries don’t exhibit any sort of memory effect, meaning you can recharge them when they’re fully or partially drained.
+Plus, the batteries don’t exhibit any sort of memory effect, meaning you can recharge them when they’re fully or partially drained.

-You’ve never heard of Powerex, but the company’s Imedion batteries get high marks for being a great mix of performance and value.
+You’ve probably never heard of Powerex, but the company’s Imedion batteries get high marks for being a great mix of performance and value.
 They have nearly the same capacity as the Eneloop Pros (2,600mAh), although they won’t perform as well over time.
 If you need to store these batteries long-term — i.e. over a year — they should retain about 85 percent of their original charge, and you should see about 1,000 charge cycles before the batteries need to be replaced.
 Performance in high temperatures is also impressive.

 Energizer is a household name, and the company’s Recharge Universal brand is widely available.
 While they offer only 2,000mAh capacity, they remain one of the cheaper options among top-tier rechargeable batteries.
 Tests have shown these batteries to keep up with more expensive options when it comes to performance, and unless you need the larger capacity, they make a good option for your wireless keyboard or mouse.

-EBL High Capacity ($17)
+EBL High Capacity

-- The best solar chargers for your smartphone or tablet
+- The best solar chargers for your phone or tablet